Skip to Main Navigation | Skip to Content

 10. What kind of research activities are the UCM Computer Science faculty involved in?

 Computer Science faculty at UCM are actively engaged in research activities which result in peer-reviewed journals and conference proceedings publications and externally funded grants.
 In addition, Computer Science faculty attend and/or present at professional meetings, participate in workshops/seminars in areas related to their specialties and are involved in other related professional activities (e.g. editor of a professional journal, referee for peer-reviewed journals and conference proceedings, hold an office or being a Fellow or Senior Member in a regional, national or international organization, etc.).
-Faculty special areas of interest include Wireless Communications and Networking, Database, Operating Systems, Cybersecurity, Parallel Computing, Computer Graphics, Algorithms, Software Engineering, Scientific Computing and Modeling, Theory of Computation, Distributed Systems, High Performance Computing, and Quantum Computation, etc.
+Faculty special areas of interest include Wireless Communications and Networking, Database, Operating Systems, Cybersecurity, Machine Learning, Parallel Computing, Computer Graphics, Algorithms, Software Engineering, Scientific Computing and Modeling, Theory of Computation, Distributed Systems, High Performance Computing, and Quantum Computation, etc.

 11. What is the career outlook for UCM Computer Science Graduates?

 Demand for computer professionals in the United States and Missouri grows faster than universities can produce graduates.
 The Bureau of Labor Statistics listed the fastest growing occupations in US that require a Bachelor’s degree or higher through year 2020.
 Four of the top 15 fastest growing occupations are computer related

 The computer-related field is one of the three high-demanded occupational categories in the state of Missouri.
 These disciplinary areas have been characterized as pivotal for the future of the state.
 Similar to the national trend, three of the top ten fastest growing occupations in Missouri that requires a Bachelor’s degree or higher are computer related.